-Complaint: A member's verbal or written expression of dissatisfaction about a service covered by Medi-Cal, IEHP, county mental health plan, or a Medi-Cal provider.
+Complaint: A member's verbal or written expression of dissatisfaction about a service covered by Medi-Cal, IEHP, a county mental health plan, or a Medi-Cal provider.
+A complaint is the same as a grievance.

-Continuity of care: The ability of a plan member to keep getting Medi-Cal services from their existing out-of-network provider for up to 12 months, if the provider and IEHP agree.
+Continuity of care: The ability of a plan member to keep getting Medi-Cal services from their existing out-of-network provider for up to 12 months if the provider and IEHP agree.